Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 task_config = tp.configure_task("double_task", double, input_data_node_config, output_data_node_config)
 ```

-On the previous example, we created a TaskConfig.
+On the previous example, we created a `TaskConfig^`.

 In lines 3 and 4, we define a function that we want to use in a [Task](../concepts/task.md) instantiated from the task
 config.
 In lines 6 and 7, two data node configurations are created.
 They will be used as the function argument and the function
 result.
-Finally, on line 9, we create the task configuration named 'double_task' that represents the function
+Finally, on line 9, we create the task configuration with the id 'double_task' that represents the function
 'double' that expects a 'input' data node as an input parameter and that returns an 'output' data node.

-Because a Task can have several inputs and outputs, `tp.configure_task` can receive lists of `DataNodeConfig` objects.
+Because a Task can have several inputs and outputs, `tp.configure_task()^` can receive lists of `DataNodeConfig^`
+objects.

 ```python
 import taipy as tp